jasonboru/Bamazon/README.md

 - - -
 ## Known Issues & TODO Items

+  * Add shopping cart functionality to the customer portal.

-  * add a wholesale cost column to the products table which then can be used to place item purchase orders and could also be used to compute/update over_head_costs.
+  * Add a wholesale cost column to the products table which then can be used to place item purchase orders and could also be used to compute/update over_head_costs.

 - - -